coreboot/coreboot/Documentation/mainboard/purism/librem_mini.md

 ### Internal programming

 The main SPI flash can be accessed using [flashrom].
-The first version supporting the chipset is flashrom v1.2.
+The first version supporting the chipset is flashrom v1.2 (v1.2-107-gb1f858f or later needed for the Mini v2).
 Firmware an be easily flashed with internal programmer (either BIOS region or full image).

 ### External programming